FAQs for web design, SEO, hosting, etc

 How do I choose the right web designer? ⇨

-It’s important to remember that not every web designer or web design agency is the same.
-Some may have limited experience in the industry but can produce a nice looking WordPress site; some may be very experienced in desing, user experience, page structure and website architecture, and some may have excellent technical skills in specific coding languages and database management.
+Some may have limited experience but can produce a nice looking Wix or WordPress site; some may be very experienced in design, user experience, page structure and website architecture, and some may have excellent technical skills in specific coding languages and database management.

 Whatever their level of skills, knowledge or experience, one of the most important aspects of selecting a web designer is to find one with good communication skills, who seeks to understand your business or goals, and can provide the solution you need.